jupyterlab/jupyterlab/docs/extensions_dev.md

 only the compiled JavaScript files (and the CSS files) are watched by the WebPack process.

+The is also a `jupyter lab --fast-watch` that allows you to skip the initial build if the app is already built.

 Note that the application is built against **released** versions of the core JupyterLab extensions.
 If your extension depends on JupyterLab packages, it should be compatible with the dependencies in the